-1. Keep your software up to date
+1. Keep your software up to date.

 Current catch rates from antivirus companies run at best between 80 and 90 percent, said Stu Sjouwerman, CEO at cybersecurity firm KnowBe4.
 Most antivirus companies test against known malicious software found "in the wild" and do not do as good a job against zero-day malware, which exploits holes in software as soon as the vulnerability is known, he said.

 If the ransomware is known, an antivirus program may block it, but usually, it is an unknown variant or one that can bypass the filters in place.
-More often than not, a business antivirus may be out of date or software unpatched, where updates are not installed.
+More often than not, a business antivirus may be out of date or software unpatched, meaning updates are not installed.

 You may not be able to fully protect your computer, but you can protect yourself from data loss by backing it up.
-This way, you still have access to your data, even when your computer is on lock down.
+This way, you still have access to your data, even when your computer is on lock-down.

-3. Train your staff
+3. Train your staff.